QubitPi/Ostwind/docs/docs/contributing/jersey-di-using-hk2.md

 obviously) not by any other class.
 As you will see later, it is possible to change this.

 > Note: The injection above is field injection, where the service is injected into the field of the resource.
 Another
 > type of injection is constructor injection, where the service is injected into the constructor.
-Athena uses
+Ostwind uses
 > constructor injection ubiquitously.
 An example of the constructor injection is shown below:
 >
 > ```java